hatchdotlol/scratch-gui/README.md

+# `scratch-gui`: The GUI & Addons for the Hatch TurboWarp Editor

-scratch-gui modified for use in [TurboWarp](https://turbowarp.org/)
+> scratch-gui modified for use in [TurboWarp](https://turbowarp.org/)

-## Setup

-See https://docs.turbowarp.org/development/getting-started to setup the complete TurboWarp environment.

-If you just want to play with the GUI then it's the same process as upstream scratch-gui.
+See hatch.lol for more information about Hatch itself.

+Special thanks to Rayne for hosting the hatch editor while it's still in beta!

-## License
+# License

+Since Hatch will be using a modified version of the TurboWarp Editor, we must provide the following information:

 TurboWarp's modifications to Scratch are licensed under the GNU General Public License v3.0.
 See LICENSE or https://www.gnu.org/licenses/ for details.